Honey Petal Plants

 Habitat: moist dappled shade, wetland edges, low, damp woodland, boggy spots

 More: A beautiful, vase-shaped, clump-forming fern, the upright rust-colored fertile fronds give this fern its common name.
 It takes a little while to get going but is long-lived, It is deer, rabbit, and juglone tolerant.
 The fuzzy coating on emerging croziers is used by birds as nesting material and the root crown fibers are used as a potting medium for orchids.
 As do all ferns, Cinnamon Fern provides both sheltered habitat and protected byways for numerous creatures.
 The fronds turn yellow in the fall.
+Has been used medicinally.
+Frond tips are edible and can be eaten raw or in soups.

 Nursery: Van Berkum